zoharsan/snowtire_v2/README.md

 ```

 ### Default drivers, connectors and scala kernel levels

+The default levels are specified in the Docker file (lines starting with ARG).
+These levels are refreshed on a best level basis, and have been sanity tested.
+If you are satisfied with these levels, you can simply run the following command:

 ```
 docker build --pull -t snowtire .
 ```

 ### Specify the driver levels while building

 First check the latest clients available in the official [Snowflake documentation](https://docs.snowflake.net/manuals/release-notes/client-change-log.html#client-changes-by-version)